sin5678/inav_cn_wiki/Howto:-CC3D-flight-controller,-minimOSD-,-telemetry-and-GPS-for-fixed-wing.md

 - Battery monitoring
 - RSSI monitoring
 - Failsafe
+- Telemetry
 - etc

 ## 2. What is needed
 - Flight controller (one from the list, this guide shows how to setup CC3D)
 - OSD (minimOSD or any other that supports Cleanflight)
+- RX with telemetry support (just in case you want also telemetry).
+And a telemetry capable ground system.
 - GPS receiver (any that supports at least 5Hz update)
 - FPV hardware, airframe, RC